intel-lgci-fdo-gitlab-mirror/drm.maintainer-tools/maintainer-drm-intel.rst

 people.

-When sending the last feature pull request, pass the torch to the next in rotation to maintain drm-intel-next-queued.
+When sending the last feature pull request, pass the torch to the next in rotation to maintain drm-intel-next.
 Move on to drm-intel-next-fixes to follow through with the features you handled.

 drm-intel-next-fixes
 --------------------